 Failure to attend a hearing is not grounds for appeal.
 Students who elect not to participate shall have their conduct matter adjudicated regardless of their level of participation.
 Students are still expected to abide by all decisions made by the Office of Student Conduct and comply with any sanctions imposed.

-An Advisor of the Their Choice: To retain an advisor to assist them in the Student Conduct Process.
+An Advisor of Their Choice: To retain an advisor to assist them in the Student Conduct Process.

 Appeal: To appeal the decision of the Student Conduct Administrator or Conduct Board.